kaopanboonyuen/panboonyuen_professional_website/content/blog/2024-09-09-how-to-fine-tune-and-deploy-a-satellite-specific-llm-model/index.md

 2. **Model Initialization**: Start with a pre-trained model or initialize from scratch.
 3. **Training**: Use gradient descent and backpropagation to minimize the loss function.

+---

 ## Introduction to LLMs for Satellite Images

 Fine-tuning a Large Language Model (LLM) like SatGPT for satellite imagery involves several critical stages.
 This process transforms a pre-trained model into a specialized tool capable of analyzing and generating insights from satellite images.
 This blog post provides a step-by-step guide to fine-tuning and deploying SatGPT, covering each phase in detail.

-**Figure 1: Scenarios and Performance Metrics from Zhang & Wang's Study**

-In their paper *“Good at Captioning, Bad at Counting: Benchmarking GPT-4V on Earth Observation Data”* ([arXiv:2401.17600](https://arxiv.org/abs/2401.17600)), Zhang and Wang (2024) present a detailed analysis of how GPT-4V performs across various tasks.
-Figure 1 highlights key scenarios and the model’s performance:
+In their 2024 paper, *“Good at Captioning, Bad at Counting: Benchmarking GPT-4V on Earth Observation Data”* ([arXiv:2401.17600](https://arxiv.org/abs/2401.17600)), Zhang and Wang focus on developing a benchmark for Vision-Language Models (VLMs) applied to Earth Observation (EO) data.
+Their initial framework addresses three main areas: scene understanding, localization and counting, and change detection.
+To assess VLM performance across these areas, they design evaluations that span various applications, from wildlife conservation to urban monitoring, as illustrated in Figure 1.
+Their goals are to evaluate existing VLMs, provide insights into effective prompting techniques for EO tasks, and establish a flexible system for ongoing benchmark updates and future VLM evaluations.

+For scene understanding, Zhang and Wang assess how VLMs integrate high-level image information with latent knowledge from language modeling.
+They use several datasets for this purpose: a new dataset for aerial landmark recognition to test the model’s ability to identify and geolocate U.S. landmarks, the RSICD dataset to evaluate the model’s capability to generate captions for Google Earth images, the BigEarthNet dataset to probe land cover identification in medium-resolution satellite images, and the fMoW-WILDS and PatternNet datasets to assess land use classification in high-resolution satellite images.

+In the domain of localization and counting, Zhang and Wang evaluate whether VLMs can extract detailed information about specific objects and understand their spatial relationships.
+They create datasets for this purpose, including the DIOR-RSVG dataset to test Referring Expression Comprehension (REC) abilities, where the model localizes objects based on natural language descriptions.
+Additionally, they use the NEON-Tree, COWC, and xBD datasets to evaluate the counting of small objects like trees, cars, and buildings in aerial and satellite images, and the aerial animal detection dataset to assess the model’s ability to count animals in tilted aerial images.

+For change detection, the focus is on evaluating how VLMs track changes over time.
+Zhang and Wang use a dataset that categorizes buildings by damage levels and presents the data in JSON format, tracking counts before and after damage across various categories.

+The paper highlights several challenges and areas for future work.
+One major challenge is detecting data contamination, which is crucial for maintaining the fairness and effectiveness of benchmarks as VLMs evolve.
+Additionally, a more detailed analysis of model failures—such as knowledge gaps, reasoning errors, perceptual mistakes, and text misunderstandings—could provide deeper insights into current VLM capabilities.
+Zhang and Wang also note the static nature of benchmarks as a limitation, suggesting that dynamic updates may be necessary to keep benchmarks relevant and challenging as VLMs advance.

+In the context of image captioning, Zhang and Wang evaluate the ability of instruction-following VLMs to describe aerial or satellite images.
+Their evaluation uses the RSICD dataset to compare VLM-generated captions with human-annotated examples both qualitatively and quantitatively, assessing how well VLMs describe images at various levels of detail.

+For land use and land cover (LULC) classification, Zhang and Wang assess VLMs' performance on multiple-choice classification tasks using datasets like fMoW-WILDS, PatternNet, and BigEarthNet.
+Their aim is to determine which models excel in zero-shot classification and how image resolution impacts classification accuracy.
+They find that VLM performance varies based on image resolution, label ambiguity, and granularity.
+Specifically, GPT-4V shows lower performance in land cover classification compared to specialized models but performs better on certain datasets like fMoW-WILDS and PatternNet.
+The challenges of ambiguous class labels and limited multi-spectral information in the BigEarthNet dataset also affect GPT-4V's performance.

+Overall, Zhang and Wang’s work underscores the importance of evolving benchmarks and VLM capabilities to address the challenges in EO data applications.

+They deliver an in-depth analysis of GPT-4V’s performance across different tasks.
+Figure 1 illustrates key scenarios and the model’s performance:

 1. **Location Recognition**
-   **Scenario:** Guess the name of the landmark based on features like its dome and layout.
+   **Scenario:** Identify the landmark based on its features, such as its dome and layout.
-   **Example Answer:** With its distinctive style and layout, the landmark is identified as the Nebraska State Capitol.
+   **Example Answer:** The landmark, recognized by its distinctive style and layout, is the Nebraska State Capitol.

 2. **Image Captioning**
-   **Scenario:** Provide a one-sentence caption for the given image.
+   **Scenario:** Generate a one-sentence caption for the provided image.
-   **Example Caption:** An aerial view of an airport terminal, featuring nearby aircraft, taxiways, and parking areas.
+   **Example Caption:** An aerial view of an airport terminal, showcasing nearby aircraft, taxiways, and parking areas.

 3. **Land Use & Land Cover Classification**
-   **Scenario:** Classify the image into one of several categories.
+   **Scenario:** Categorize the image into one of several predefined categories.
-   **Example Classification:** The best description for the image is a Shipping Yard.
+   **Example Classification:** The image is best described as a Shipping Yard.

 4. **Object Localization**
-   **Scenario:** Identify the coordinates of the described object in the image.
+   **Scenario:** Pinpoint the coordinates of a described object in the image.
    **Example Description:** The gray windmill in the center.
    **Coordinates:** [233, 383, 376, 542]